UVIT/AstroSat observation of TW Hya: Introduction

 TW Hya is a CTTS and is the most prominent member of the TW Hya association \citep{Kastner}.
 Its spectral type ranges from K6/K7 to M2 ($T_\mathrm{eff} = 4200 - 3600$ K) depending on whether measured in blue/optical or near-IR wavelengths \citep{Webb_1999, Yang_2005, Vacca_2011, Debes_2013, McClure_2013, Venuti}.
 TW Hya is also the closest T-Tauri star at 60.14 pc \citep{Bailer21}.
-It is located in a region devoid of dark and CO clouds and is an isolated TTSs \citep{Rucinski83}.
-Due to this, the extinction (Av) towards TW Hya is negligible.
 Even though the system is about 5-10 Myr old, there is still IR excess associated with it, indicating the presence of a protoplanetary disk, which has been imaged with HST \citep[e.g.,][]{Debes_2017}, ground-based coronagraphs \citep[e.g.,][]{Akiyama_2015, Rapson_2015} and ALMA \citep[e.g.,][]{ALMA, Huang_2018} in great detail.
 The disk structure of TW Hya includes a dust-depleted inner hole, as well as a series of bright rings, with the closest one located at about one astronomical unit (1 AU) from the star.
-This makes TW Hya a transitional disk candidate \citep{Uchida_2004, ALMA}.
 These gaps are thought to be created due to the ongoing planet formation in the disk.
-The relatively old age of the system ($\sim$ 5-10 Myr) for a T-Tauri star makes it a candidate for long-lived disks.
+The relatively old age of the system ($\sim$ 5-10 Myr) for a TTS makes it a candidate for long-lived disks.
 Understanding the accretion processes in such long-lived disk systems can provide important clues about the fate of planetary systems.
 TW Hya has previously been observed in the UV wavelength with IUE and HST \citep{ Herczeg02, Robinson}.
-The UV flux from TW Hya is also found to be variable \citep{Robinson}, which indicates that the mass accretion from TW Hya might also be changing with time.
-Furthermore, several campaigns using ground-based telescopes have targeted the system to study the mass accretion processed onto the star \citep[e.g.,][]{Venuti}.
-In a recent study, \cite{greg_2023_TWHya} combined high-resolution spectroscopic data (from UV to IR) obtained over 25 years to understand the variable accretion mechanism in TW Hya.
+The UV flux from TW Hya is also found to be variable \citep{Robinson, greg_2023_TWHya}, which indicates that the mass accretion from TW Hya is changing with time.